 Options for uninsured children

-What if my child is not listed as a beneficiary under either parent’s health insurance?
+What if my child isn’t listed as a beneficiary under either parent’s health insurance?

 Sometimes even if a parent has group health insurance through an employer, family members are not covered.
 If the problem is that the premiums cost too much, talk about this with your team social worker, who should know more about financial resources that may offer help.